slikz1/Discord-Widget-Xaseco-Plugin/README.md

 ![Discord Widget Preview](https://my.cloudzor.ch/discordw.png)

-This XASECO plugin displays live information about your Discord server directly in-game, giving players a real-time overview of your community and a quick way to join.
+This XASECO plugin Displays a Discord Widget on your TrackmaniaServer

 ## ✨ Features